Nation of Islam leader Farrakhan delivers anti-Semitic speech

 Farrakhan has led the black nationalist group Nation of Islam since 1977 and is known for hyperbolic hate speech aimed at the Jewish community.

-During the speech for in Chicago, Farrakhan made several anti-Semitic comments, including, "the powerful Jews are my enemy."
+During the speech in Chicago, Farrakhan made several anti-Semitic comments, including, "the powerful Jews are my enemy."

+"White folks are going down.
+And Satan is going down.
+And Farrakhan, by God's grace, has pulled the cover off of that Satanic Jew and I'm here to say your time is up, your world is through," he later said.

 Women's March co-chair Tamika Mallory was in attendance, CNN's Jake Tapper pointed out on Twitter after she shared an image from the event on Instagram.